LeanFrameworks/MiniBus/README.md

 // Create a topic
 Topic<String> logEntry = new SimpleTopic<>();

-// Add an event listener for the topic StaticEventBus.subscribe(logEntry, e -> System.out.println("Something happened: " + e.getContent()));
+// Add an event handler for that topic StaticEventBus.subscribe(logEntry, e -> System.out.println("Something happened: " + e.getContent()));

 // Publish something on that topic StaticEventBus.publish(logEntry, "this is the reason");

+// Dispose all used resources StaticEventBus.dispose();
 ```